70 vulnerabilities rewarded

 - ALL TARGETS: Include "bugcrowd" in the user-agent string

-- TARGET 2 (WWW): Populate email fields with your @bugcrowdninja.com address (for more info regarding @bugcrowdninja email addresses, see here: https://researcherdocs.bugcrowd.com/v2.0/docs/your-bugcrowdninja-email-address)
+- CORPORATE WEBSITE: Populate email fields with your @bugcrowdninja.com address (for more info regarding @bugcrowdninja email addresses, see here: https://researcherdocs.bugcrowd.com/v2.0/docs/your-bugcrowdninja-email-address)

 - Scope is limited - READ THE BRIEF BEFORE TESTING